Jorethang

 Jorethang is a major town in Namchi district in the Indian state of Sikkim.
 Jorethang lies on the bank of Rangeet River, which is a tributary of the Teesta River, on the way to Pelling from Darjeeling, Siliguri and Kalimpong.
 Jorethang is and has been a major connecting route towards the western part of Sikkim where people from various districts of West Sikkim visit here for consumption of various goods and services.

 Demographics

 As of the 2011 Census of India, Jorethang had a population of 9,009.
 Males constitute 52% of the population and females 48%.
 Jorethang has an average literacy rate of 88.85%, higher than the state average of 81.42%: male literacy is 93.36%, and female literacy is 84.20%.
 In Jorethang, 10.63% of the population is under 6 years of age.

+Religion

+Hinduism is the most widely practiced religion followed by Christianity, Buddhism, Islam and others.

 Education

 Schools in Jorethang offer primary, secondary and senior secondary education.
 There are various school like New Buds Academy, St. Francis' School, Little Angles Academy, Mt.Olive Academy, Govt.
 Sen. Sec.
 School.